Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 ### Updating Applications

 Updates are visible in the `Updates` panel in GNOME Software.
-In Vanilla OS, Updates are available for Flatpaks, Snaps and System Packages in GNOME Software.
+In Vanilla OS, Updates are available for Flatpaks and System Packages in GNOME Software.

 Automatic Updates are configured in the `Update Preferences` tab located in the burger menu in the top right corner.